 Given the Argentinean experience and current debates, I am especially interested in extreme forms of policy commitment, such as currency boards or dollarization, from the perspective of their consistency with democratic principles.
 In such arrangements there appears to be no domestic sovereignty over monetary policy.
 What exactly is the relation between dollarization, for example, and principles of popular sovereignty or democratic control over policy?
 Are they simply disjoint, with such arrangements having sacrificed popular control in order to achieve price and exchange rate stability?
-Here, I argue that this is not the case; a currency board is consistent with democratic policymaking once one understands the role of constitutionalism in a democracy.
+Here, I argue that this is not the case; dollarization is in a sense fully consistent with democratic policymaking once one understands the role of constitutionalism in a democracy.

 Before getting into the details, I want to make clear one argument that I am not making.
-It has been argued that there is no conflict between central bank independence and democracy if the central bank is "accountable," that is, answerable for its actions and decisions.
-Under this view, countries, especially emerging democracies, are urged to set up institutions that are seen as strongly democratic, as well as highly independent central banks that are held strictly accountable for their actions.
-I do not make this argument because it is too simplistic, ignoring the tension between insulation from and responsiveness to the popular will.
+It has been argued (I will purposely not cite any examples) that there is no real conflict between central bank independence and democracy if the central bank is "accountable," that is, answerable for its actions and decisions.
+That is, countries, especially emerging democracies, are urged to set up institutions that are seen as strongly democratic, as well as highly independent central banks that are held strictly accountable for their actions.
 These desirable objectives are prescribed simultaneously without giving a real sense of tradeoffs or possible inconsistencies between them.
+It sounds good, but is too simplistic.
 Accountability is important for addressing the tension between responsiveness and insulation, but full accountability means that the central bank is not really independent and insulated from political pressures.
 Simple multifaceted prescriptions ignore the reality that is the subject of this paper.

-II.
-The Generality of the Question
+2. The Generality of the Question

 The same question of whether there is a conflict between insulation and responsiveness can be asked for other policies and the associated institutional arrangements.
 Consider defense policy or, on a more economic level, fiscal policy.
 The generality of the question alerts one to a key point.
 In modern democracies, most policies are chosen by institutions with some degree of independence, that is, insulation from popular pressures.
 Basically no decisions are made by direct democracy.
 Thus, the question of the tension between central bank independence and democratic control is not unique to monetary policy, but brings up a basic issue in policymaking in a democracy.
-What distinguishes monetary policy, if anything, is therefore not the fact that the question is relevant here but not elsewhere, but the degree to which monetary policymaking is "independent" relative to other types of policy.
+What distinguishes monetary policy, if anything, is therefore not the relevance of the question here, but not elsewhere, but the degree to which monetary policymaking is "independent" relative to other types of policy.